rajesh-esaver/Duplicate-Clip/README.md

 ### About
-DuplicateClips.py can find the duplicate clips in the video, it returns the duplicate clip info in minutes format(MM:SS).
+DuplicateClips.py can find the duplicate clips in the video, it returns the duplicate clip time info in minutes format(MM:SS).

 * To update requirements.txt file with latest pip packages: \
 pip freeze > requirements.txt